2ndkauboy/unique-title-checker/readme.txt

 2. A new post with a duplicate title

 == Changelog ==
+= 1.2.1 =
+* Fixing query arguments for admin notices
+* Time invested for this release: 10min

 = 1.2 =
 * Show warning when editing a post that has a duplicate title
 * Time invested for this release: 30min